kevaundray/CryptoResources/README.md

   * Asymmetric
   * Symmetric

 This book will normally begin with a high level explanation of each topic, then a medium to low level explanation.
-This is so that the topics do not seem as alien as they are now.
+This is so that there is a transition between topics for users